 Special provisions will be made for children who have communication difficulties; are unaccompanied or refugees; are victims of modern day slavery and or trafficking.

-We support the LA in its progress towards UNICEF Child Friendly City status and participate in the UNICEF Rights Respecting School programme and are accredited at Bronze Level.
-The Rights Respecting School articles are discussed in our weekly prayer & worship and linked to our 'statements to live by.'
+We support the LA in its progress towards UNICEF Child Friendly City status and participate in the UNICEF Rights Respecting School programmer and are accredited at Bronze/Silver/Gold Level are workings towards accreditation.

 ATTENDANCE